 - 2. Founder's Stock: NASD Regulation proposes to consider on a case-by-case basis excluding acquisitions of "founder's stock" and any subsequent purchases by a founder from underwriting compensation.
 Founder's stock is acquired at the time of incorporation of the issuer as a start-up company or upon purchase of substantially all of the assets of the issuer from another company. - C. Interpretations of Rule -- Commenters also recommended amendments to the Rule to exclude purchases of securities in a number of common-sense situations.
-We propose to interpret the Rule to address on a case-by-case basis excluding purchases of securities when the: - (1) purchaser was not affiliated or associated with a member participating in the public offering at the time of the acquisition; - (2) securities acquired are those of the member or the parent of the member and the purchaser is an associated person of the member or employee of the parent, or members of their immediate family; - (3) securities were acquired in a resale transaction under Rule 144A from persons who are not officers, directors, or affiliates of the company, i.e., persons who are not within the definition of "issuer" in the Rule;16 or - (4) securities were purchased from the issuer for immediate resale under Rule 144A and the member failed to place the securities.
+We propose to interpret the Rule to address on a case-by-case basis excluding purchases of securities when the: - (1) purchaser was not affiliated or associated with a member participating in the public offering at the time of the acquisition; - (2) securities acquired are those of the member or the parent of the member and the purchaser is an associated person of the member or employee of the parent, or members of their immediate family; - (3) securities were acquired in a resale transaction under Rule 144A from a shareholder of the issuer who is not an affiliate, officer, director, general partner, or employee of the issuer, or a selling securityholder in the public offering; or - (4) securities were purchased from the issuer for immediate resale under Rule 144A and the member failed to place the securities.